 Hokianga is quieter than the east coast.
 There are fewer baches, hotels and people.
 As you approach Hokianga, you find yourself immersed in Waipoua Forest, an immense Kauri forest.
 It's here that Tane Mahutu, the largest Kauri tree in New Zealand and a figure of Maori myth, still stands.

 The trees in the forest are huge and the sense of peace in this place is palpable.
 You could spend hours wandering through the bush.
 The walkways are on raised platforms, so it's an easy walk.
 Everywhere you look are kauri trees and beautiful ferns.
 Walking through the forest is like finding yourself in an exotic fairytale set in a faraway land which people haven't discovered yet.

-Not far from where we're staying is the Pakia Hill lookout point.
+Not far from where we're staying is the Pakia Hill lookout point, one of my favourite places in New Zealand.
 It's wild and incredibly beautiful, with rugged ocean views and thick bush - some trees bent and leaning from the force of the wind.
 It's one of those places where you feel like you're standing on the edge of the world; far away from everyday life.